 Gladstone is a very small city located in the state of Michigan.
 With a population of 4,830 people and two constituent neighborhoods, Gladstone is the 197th largest community in Michigan.
-Gladstone has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Gladstone was built prior to World War II, making it one of the older and more historic cities in the country.

 Unlike some cities, Gladstone isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Gladstone are a mix of both white- and blue-collar jobs.
 Overall, Gladstone is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Gladstone who work in sales jobs (13.72%), office and administrative support (13.05%), and food service (9.21%).